 The UO hosted several vaccination clinics for students and employees in spring 2021.
-The university may hold clinics on campus, but those details are not finalized.
-Individual are encouraged to receive a vaccination from their local pharmacy, health-care provider, or public health authority in their county as soon as possible.
+Individuals are encouraged to receive a vaccination from their local pharmacy, healthcare provider, or public health authority in their county as soon as possible.

-Why is it important for everyone who is eligible to be vaccinated?
+Why is it important for everyone to be up to date on COVID-19 vaccines?

-The vaccine allows your body’s immune system to develop an antibody response that may protect you from getting sick, or developing a severe illness if you do contract COVID-19.
+Vaccines allow your body’s immune system to develop an antibody response that may protect you from getting sick, or developing a severe illness if you do contract COVID-19.
 COVID-19 vaccines are safe and effective, and an important step in stopping the pandemic.

 I was just vaccinated.
 If I take a COVID-19 test, will I test positive or get a false-positive result?

-No. None of the COVID-19 vaccines currently in use or in clinical trials in the United States can cause you to test positive on COVID-19 viral tests (e.g., qPCR test used by MAP and most providers).
+None of the COVID-19 vaccines currently in use in the United States can cause you to test positive on COVID-19 viral tests (e.g., qPCR test used by MAP and most providers).
 Viral tests are used to see if you have a current infection.
 In contrast antibody tests indicate the presence of antibodies which could mean you had a previous infection and that you may have some level of protection against the virus.
-Experts are currently looking at how COVID-19 vaccination may affect antibody testing results.
+Vaccination may result in a positive antibody test, but will not result in a positive viral test.
 (Source: CDC)

 What does it mean to be “up to date”?